 Making the Case for the Power to Decide

-Having the power to decide if, when, and under what circumstances to get pregnant increases young people’s opportunities to be mentally and physically healthy, to complete their education, and to pursue the future they want, on their own terms.
+Having the power to decide if, when, and under what circumstances to get pregnant and have a child increases young people’s opportunities to be mentally and physically healthy, to complete their education, and to pursue the future they want, on their own terms.
 But too many young people—especially those who are economically disadvantaged or marginalized—lack that power.

 This includes the power to say no to sex, even if they’ve said yes before.
 To decide which contraception is right, and to access it without barriers.
 It’s the power of information.
 The power of respect for young people—in every community and reflected in the news, the entertainment media, and the policies that shape our country.
 Having this power keeps the path to opportunity open for young people.

 But today, more than 19 million women eligible for publicly funded contraception don’t have access to the full range of birth control methods where they live.
 That is, 49 out of 50 women in need live in what we call contraceptive deserts.
 To get the method of birth control that works for them, they have to search for a clinic and often have to travel more than an hour to get there—which also means extra gas or bus fare, time away from school, unpaid time off work, extra child care, and the list goes on.

 This is out of sync with what the majority of people in America want.
 Ninety-nine percent of women who have sex with men use birth control at some point in their lives.
 Poll after poll shows that the majority of Americans—regardless of political or religious affiliation—think that birth control is a basic part of women’s health care and an important public investment.
 Bloomberg Businessweek and CNN put oral contraceptives on their lists of game changers in the past century; the Centers for Disease Control and Prevention ranks family planning and modern contraception as one of its Ten Great Public Health Achievements in the 20th Century.
 In short, the majority of Americans want women to have the power to decide if and when to get pregnant and have a child.